polymetis/Ariadne/README.md

 ##Kit Files

-Also there is not [html5 boilerplate](http://html5boilerplate.com) header and footer files for you to import
+Also there is now [html5 boilerplate](http://html5boilerplate.com) header and footer files for you to import

 Just set the following variables at the top of your file.